Bexprt/bexprt.github.io/_posts/2022-12-22-cnaz-infra.md

 ---
-title: "Post: Chat"
+title: "Episode 1: The Infrastructure"
 categories:
-  - Blog
+  - Cloud Native on Azure
 tags:
+  - infrastructure
-  - chat
+  - cloud native
-  - Post Formats
+  - azure
 ---

 Abbott: Strange as it may seem, they give ball players nowadays very peculiar names.